This post is also available in: Dutch

 Climbing Torre Guinigi in Lucca

-The Torre Guinigi is a unique tower: the roof grows 7 oak trees of no less than 45 meters.
+The Torre Guinigi is a unique tower: on its roof, seven oak trees grow, each measuring no less than 45 meters.
 But why, you ask?
 It assured the Guinigi family that they owned the highest tower in the city.
 You are allowed to climb the 230 steps of the building.
 Especially on a clear day, you get a great view of the city.

 Google Maps locatie